entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2017), Character 18; Castiello (2018), Character 18; Zhu Y. *et al*.
 (2022), Character 9; Brazeau *et al*.
 (2023), Character 21.

+> - check the definition of this character.
+It is present in *Dartmuthia gemmifera* and *Tremataspis*.

 > - The coding of *Eosteus* is 0.

 10. Dentinous tissue: (0) absent; (1) present.